 - Help: Quick start guide, Video tutorials, Ranking of Results

-We have licensed the online version of the Science of Synthesis (SoS) and also get a print "archive" copy.
+We have licensed the online version of the Science of Synthesis (SoS) and through 2018 were also getting a print "archive" copy.
 Our SoS subscription includes access to the Houben–Weyl Methods of Molecular Transformations archive.
 Note: new content may be available in print volumes before it is added to the database (e.g. Reference Library).

 About Science of Synthesis

 The need to provide a dependable source of information on evaluated synthetic methods in organic chemistry embracing these characteristics was first acknowledged over 100 years ago, when the highly regarded reference source Houben–Weyl Methoden der Organischen Chemie was first introduced.
 Recognizing the necessity to provide a modernized, comprehensive, and critical assessment of synthetic organic chemistry, in 2000 Thieme launched Science of Synthesis, Houben–Weyl Methods of Molecular Transformations.